 - 1 small leafy green salad, to serve

-- 2 pieces of crusty French bread, to serve
+- 2 pieces crusty French bread, to serve

-Insert pan into one of the top zones of your Suvie, input settings, and cook.
+2) Insert pan into your Suvie, input settings, and cook now or schedule.

-Stir dijon and remaining 1 tbsp red wine vinegar into the lentils.
+4) Once the lentils have finished cooking, remove pan from Suvie.
+Stir Dijon and remaining 1 tbsp red wine vinegar into the lentils.
 Season to taste with salt and pepper.

-Divide lentils between bowls and garnish with reserved shallots and parsley.
+5) Divide lentils between bowls and garnish with reserved shallots and parsley.
 Serve with salad and crusty bread.
-Enjoy!

 Nutritional Information per serving (2 servings per recipe including 2 oz piece of bread and side salad with 1 tbsp generic vinaigrette): Calories 505, Total Fat 24g, Total Carbohydrates 60g, Total Sodium 368mg, Total Protein 14g